Age of Jefferson

 These two-month summer fellowships enable two U.Va. graduate students to intern at Thomas Jefferson’s Monticello or James Monroe’s Highland in a research specialty of their choice (including Curatorial, Archaeology, Oral History, Documentary Editing).
 Internships run from June 1 to July 31 every summer.

 Programs & Events

-Andrew J. O’Shaughnessy, vice president of the Thomas Jefferson Foundation at Monticello and Saunders Director of the Robert H. Smith International Center for Jefferson Studies, will deliver a talk about his new book Illimitable Freedom of the Human Mind: Thomas Jefferson’s Idea of a University.
-Details coming soon.
+The 2021 Annual Lecture featured one of the country’s foremost experts on Thomas Jefferson, Andrew J. O’Shaughnessy.
+Professor O’Shaughnessy is vice president of the Thomas Jefferson Foundation at Monticello and Saunders Director of the Robert H. Smith International Center for Jefferson Studies.
+He will deliver a talk about his new book Illimitable Freedom of the Human Mind: Thomas Jefferson’s Idea of a University.